New White Paper: The AI-Native Corporate Legal Department Technology Stack. Download Now

 Spend By Month

-Legal Leadership, Accounting, FP&A
+Primary audience: Legal Leadership, Accounting, FP&A

-Monthly
+Suggested frequency: Monthly

-This foundational report answers a question that will go on to influence dozens of other financial decisions: “How much did we actually spend last month?”
+This foundational report answers a question that will go on to influence dozens of other financial decisions: how much did we actually spend last month?
 At first, it may seem too basic to even acknowledge in this guide.
 But confirming a monthly spend total has historically been no easy task for in-house legal teams.

 For those lacking centralized legal billing software, two imperfect options typically await.
 They can reference their finance team’s accounts payable (AP) system and try to reconstruct the story via purchase orders and invoice codes.
-Or, they can manually gather and record invoices via the spreadsheet-based process described earlier.
+Or they can manually gather and record invoices via the spreadsheet-based process described earlier.
+Neither option could be called efficient, and both are prone to error.

 Spend By Matter

-Legal Leadership, Legal Operations, In-House Lawyers
+Primary audience: Legal Leadership, Legal Operations, In-House Lawyers

-Monthly
+Suggested frequency: Monthly

 This report highlights your financial priorities at a project level.
 For most teams, maintaining a snapshot of the most-expensive tier will be more useful than monitoring an exhaustive list of matters.
 (For the average Brightflag customer, 10% of matters account for 80% of spend.)

 Consistently setting budgets and tracking spend will eventually generate a data-backed perspective of what matters should cost.
-That not only bodes well for the accuracy of your forecasts, it also gives you leverage to push back against pricing proposals that exceed your observed norms.
+That not only bodes well for the accuracy of your forecasts, it also gives you the standing to push back against pricing proposals that exceed your observed norms.

 Accruals Overview

-Legal Leadership, Accounting, FP&A
+Primary audience: Legal Leadership, Accounting, FP&A

-Monthly
+Suggested frequency: Monthly

 Retrospective reviews alone won’t tell the full story of your finances.
-An accruals report complements the prior two by offering a preview of the impending costs associated with work that’s already complete or in-progress.
+An accruals report complements the prior two by offering a preview of the impending costs associated with work that’s already complete or in progress.

-Two limiting factors for this report, though, are how quickly and how completely your vendors supply the necessary data.
+Two limiting factors here are how quickly and how completely your vendors supply the necessary data.
 Since most law firms operate on a cash-based accounting method, efficient accruals reporting is rarely one of their natural skills.
-You may even discover that some of the data you need has never been tracked to date.
-But if your solution amounts to nagging them with reminders to fill in a spreadsheet on the last day of each month, you can’t expect consistent results.
+More legal teams are prioritizing spend management tools that ensure a friction-free accruals process for both vendor and client.

 Accruals vs. Actual

-Legal Leadership, Accounting, FP&A
+Primary audience: Legal Leadership, Accounting, FP&A

-Monthly
+Suggested frequency: Monthly

 Facilitating on-time delivery of accruals data is only valuable if the financial projections are accurate.
 This report rates that quality by combining data from the previous three reports.

-Consider a question you’ll likely be asking in October: “Did the subtotal captured in the September Accruals Overview (finalized September 1st) differ from the cost confirmed in the September Spend Report (finalized October 1st)?”
+Consider a question you’ll likely be asking in October: did the subtotal captured in the September Accruals Overview (finalized September 1st) differ from the cost confirmed in the September Spend Report (finalized October 1st)?
+If the gap is minimal, you can trust your accruals process.
+If actual exceeds accruals significantly, you’ll want to investigate further.

 Forecast vs. Budget

-Legal Leadership, Accounting, FP&A
+Primary audience: Legal Leadership, Accounting, FP&A

-On-demand
+Suggested frequency: On-demand

 Legal Spend Reports for Operational Performance